famous broccoli salad recipe

 This is the best recipe to bring to a summer party (Memorial Day, Fourth of July, or Labor Day) because it requires no cooking and is super simple to prepare.
-Being that it’s raw broccoli it’s a great way to get your veggies in at your party.
+Like my famous salmon recipe, people chase me down for the recipe after tasting it.
+This isn’t a strictly keto friendly recipe because of the dried fruit which contains natural sugars.
+If your eating low carb, get dried fruit with no added sugar.

 I like to make it several hours or up to a day in advance to allow the broccoli to take in all of the wonderful flavors of the marinade.
 Seriously, there are so many good bits in this salad: walnuts, cranberries, diced apricots, shredded sharp cheddar cheese, and almonds that you won’t be able to stop eating it.

-If you want to make it vegan just substitute your favorite vegan cheese shreds (like Daiya) for the cheddar.
+If you want to make it vegan just substitute your favorite vegan cheese shreds (like Daiya) for the cheddar and make a batch of my awesome homemade keto mayonnaise.
 Either way?
 Delicious.
 Basically, you can just customize this recipe to your own tastes and preferences – you just can’t go wrong.
 Enjoy!

 - 2 large bunches of broccoli